oegea/adp/README.md

  1. Check if there is a new version available, and display a notification to alert the end-user.
  2. Download new available versions as needed.

-At the beginning of this operation, the UPDATE CLIENT will first perform the `Handshake between the UPDATE CLIENT and UPDATE AUTHORITY` operation.
+At the beginning of this operation, the `UPDATE CLIENT` will first perform the `Handshake between the UPDATE CLIENT and UPDATE AUTHORITY` operation.

-If the handshake is success, the UPDATE CLIENT MUST perform an HTTPS GET request to the versions list URL.
-That URL SHOULD be taken from the information obtained from the UPDATE AUTHORITY, during the handshake operation.
+If the handshake is success, the `UPDATE CLIENT` MUST perform an HTTPS GET request to the versions list URL.
+That URL SHOULD be taken from the information obtained from the `UPDATE AUTHORITY`, during the handshake operation.

 This request MAY require the usage of authentication mechanisms.

-In response to this request, the UPDATE AUTHORITY MUST provide a JSON with the following data:
+In response to this request, the `UPDATE AUTHORITY MUST provide a JSON with the following data:

  1. ADP version used by the UPDATE AUTHORITY.
 This MUST be contained inside a string parameter named `protocolVersion`
  2. List of latest versions.
 This MUST be contained inside an array parameter named `latestVersions`.